cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 - Introduction to HPC and CPU architectures
 - Using supercomputers
 - System administration in Linux-based clusters
-- System administration and deployment in cloud environments.
+- System administration and deployment in cloud environments
-- Specialized training sessions for the different competition applications (Gromacs, CESM, Mystery application)
+- Specialized training sessions for all of the different competition applications and benchmarks
 - Data-analysis
 - Performance tuning of scientific software